How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 Depot 2 Months

-Each applicator contains 1 implant dose consisting of 2 identical cream-coloured, biodegradable and biocompatible rods.
-Each implant dose contains a total of buserelin acetate 6.6 mg equivalent to buserelin base 6.3 mg.
+Each applicator contains 1 implant dose consisting of 2 identical cream-coloured, biodegradable, and biocompatible rods.
+Each implant dose contains a total of 6.6 mg of buserelin acetate, equivalent to 6.3 mg of buserelin base.
 Nonmedicinal ingredients: poly-(D,L-lactide-co-glycolide).
 Sterile ready-to-use disposable applicator with an integrated needle (internal needle diameter of 1.4 mm) for s.c. injection.

 Depot 3 Months

-Each applicator contains 1 implant dose consisting of 3 identical cream-coloured, biodegradable and biocompatible rods.
-Each implant dose contains a total of buserelin acetate 9.9 mg equivalent to buserelin base 9.45 mg.
+Each applicator contains 1 implant dose consisting of 3 identical cream-coloured, biodegradable, and biocompatible rods.
+Each implant dose contains a total of 9.9 mg of buserelin acetate equivalent to 9.45 mg of buserelin base.
 Nonmedicinal ingredients: poly-(D,L-lactide-co-glycolide).
 Sterile ready-to-use disposable applicator with an integrated needle (internal needle diameter of 1.4 mm) for s.c. injection.